mahoney1/test/extend_multi_org_3_orgs-amended.md

 <h2 class='everybody'>Step Four: Create Composer artifacts in preparation for Org 3's business network interaction</h2>

-1. Start to create Org 3's Composer configuration metadata, to be used for building creating business network cards etc
+1. Create Org 3's Composer configuration metadata, to be used for building creating business network cards later - you must still be in the `first-network` subdirectory at this point:

         mkdir /tmp/composer/org3